google/WebFundamentals/src/content/en/updates/2019/08/barcode-detection.md

-An exciting software package that leverages barcode detection is the [Perception Toolkit](https://perceptiontoolkit.dev/), an open-source library that provides the tools for you to add an augmented experience to your website.
+An exciting software package that leverages barcode detection is the [Perception Toolkit](https://perceptiontoolkit.dev/), an open-source library that provides the tools for you to add visual search to your website.
 The toolkit works by taking a stream from the device camera, and passing it through a set of detectors, one of which is for barcodes.
 For more details, read the